 More than 320 people entered the popular competition which asked entrants questions about mining and the environment.

-“I think that the Killer Pythons were a definite drawcard to get people to enter the competition,” said Steve Neill, SMC Senior Environment Coordinator with SMC and chief distributor of the killer pythons.
+“I think that the Killer Pythons were a definite drawcard to get people to enter the competition,” said Steve Neill, SMG Senior Environment Coordinator with SMG and chief distributor of the killer pythons.

 “However we also had some great written responses, and more than 40% of people were genuinely interested in a possible career in the environment side of the mining game,” said Steve.

 Attractive factors to wanting a career in the environmental team included the ever popular income, the chance to work outside and more importantly to care for the environment while doing something worthwhile –

 - “Because you’d be able to work to incorporate sustainability alongside making a profit for Australia”

 - “You know you are making a difference in the way mining companies work and the sustainability of the environment.”